Custom software is justified when standard tools create operational detours.

 Many companies already use several tools.
-The problem is not always that another platform is missing.
-Sometimes the real issue is that existing tools do not match how the work actually moves through the company.
+The problem is not always another missing platform.
+Sometimes existing tools do not match how work actually moves through the company, so teams keep the real process alive in spreadsheets, messages and manual coordination.

-Custom software becomes useful when a workflow needs a specific interface, a specific approval model, a connection between systems or a control layer that off-the-shelf tools cannot provide.
+Custom software becomes useful when a workflow needs a specific interface, approval model, system connection or control layer that off-the-shelf tools cannot provide.

 The goal is not to build software for its own sake.
-The goal is to close one operational gap with a system people can actually use.
+The goal is to close one operational gap with a system teams can use repeatedly.

 Workflow mismatch